sejinkim1904/recipe_microservice/README.md

 * [Sejin Kim](https://github.com/froydroyce)
 * [Stella Mainar](https://github.com/smainar)

-## Intent
+## About the Project
 * The Recipe Microservice was a paired project completed in 10-days as a requirement for the Turing School of Software and Design, Back-End Engineering Program (Module 4).
 * The purpose was to build an independent microservice using the Edamam API to search for recipes with a particular food type (e.g. chicken, potato, etc.).
-* Five endpoints are exposed and a recipes table is built in this microservice.
+* A recipes table is built in this microservice.
+* Five endpoints are exposed (see below).

 ## Tech Stack
 * Express.js